-Buildings, facilities or properties with equivalencies, alternatives or modifications accepted by the State Fire Marshal pursuant to section 29-291b/of the Connecticut General Statutes shall be uses "variation, exemption, equivalent or alternate compliance" considered as conforming to this code.
+Buildings, facilities or properties with equivalencies, alternatives or modifications accepted by the State Fire Marshal pursuant to section 29-291b of the Connecticut General Statutes shall be considered as conforming to this code.

 Sec.
 104.1 Abatement of Hazards; Penalty